pacslab/SLAppMdlOpt/README.md

 * [slapptuner](./slapptuner): a Python package to (1) implement the depth-first bottleneck alleviation algorithm and (2) perform fine-grained performance and cost tuning for serverless applications by solving two optimization problems with accurate performance/cost constraints.
 * Scripts for Evaluation and Experimental Results (Section 6)
   * [Performance and Cost Modeling](./modeling) (Section 6.1)
-    * [Sequence](./modeling/Sequence): the serverless application that contains a sequence.
+    * [Sequence](./modeling/Sequence): a serverless application that contains a sequence.
-    * [Parallel](./modeling/Parallel): the serverless application that contains a parallel.
+    * [Parallel](./modeling/Parallel): a serverless application that contains a parallel.
-    * [Choice](./modeling/Choice): the serverless application that contains a choice.
+    * [Choice](./modeling/Choice): a serverless application that contains a choice.
-    * [Map](./modeling/Map): the serverless application that contains a map.
+    * [Map](./modeling/Map): a serverless application that contains a map.
+    * [Choice](./modeling/textprocessing): a serverless application for text processing.
     * [structures](./modeling/structures): scripts for profiling the four functions used to construct the above four applications.
     * [sfn-delay](./modeling/sfn-delay): scripts for analyzing the initialization latency/scheduling overhead incurred by the orchestration service.
     * [AppMdl](./modeling/AppMdl): the serverless application with sixteen functions and four types of structures for evaluating the modeling algorithm (presented in Fig. 8(b)).
     * [Results](./modeling/results): experiment results (Section 6.1.2)
   * [Performance and Cost Optimization](./optimization) (Section 6.2)
     * [profile-functions](./optimization/profile-functions): scripts for obtaining the performance profile of the six functions and the performance profile (presented in Fig. 10).
-    * [App](./optimization/App): the serverless application with six functions and four types of structures for evaluating the optimization algorithm (presented in Fig. 8(a)).
+    * [App](./optimization/App): a serverless application with six functions and four types of structures for evaluating the optimization algorithm (presented in Fig. 8(a)).
     * [DFBA-PRCP](./optimization/DFBA-PRCP): comparison between the DFBA algorithm and the PRCP algorithm.

 ## Requirements